alekseivillegas/Email-Support-Tickets/readme.txt

 3. Upload the `/email-support-tickets/` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin through the 'Plugins' menu in WordPress
 5. Create a new page which will be your main support ticket page.
 Give it a title like "Support Tickets", or so.
-6. Inside this page, place this shortcode only: [wpscSupportTickets]
+6. Inside this page, place this shortcode only: [EmailSupportTickets]
 7. Visit the Email Support Tickets admin page and select that page as the "mainpage" for Email Support Tickets to use.

 == Frequently Asked Questions ==